Hypnosis and Medicine

 What’s the difference?

-Hypnotherapy is a non-invasive therapy, complementary to orthodox medicine.
+Hypnotherapy is a non-invasive form f therapy, complementary to orthodox medicine.
 Hypnotherapy is a quick and effective treatment for psychological and emotional problems with few risks and side effects.
 Hypnotherapy can accelerate the healing process in physiological problems, e.g. digestive problems, IBS. and in recovery from surgical procedures.

 What is hypnosis?

 It is imperative that it is understood that there is no such thing as a “special” state of hypnosis.
 Hypnosis is a trance-like state in which you experience increased attention, concentration, and suggestibility.
 Hence, while hypnosis is often described as a sleep-like state, it is better expressed as a state of focused attention, heightened suggestibility, and vivid fantasies.
-People in a hypnotic state often seem sleepy and zoned out, but they are in a state of hyper-awareness.
+People in a hypnotic state often seem sleepy and zoned out, but to the contrary they are in a state of hyper-awareness.
 Hypnosis is really a very natural phenomenon that we pass in and out of several times every day.
 A hypnotic state is simply put a feeling of being relaxed coupled with a heightened state of awareness, all of which is brought about by suggestion.

 What is the difference between hypnosis and hypnotherapy?

 Hypnosis is a completely normal state of mind that we all go into several times a day.
 Daydreaming, driving home from work on autopilot, reading a book, and forgetting what you just read after turning the page are all examples of the state of mind, we call hypnosis.